burhanuday/razorsharp/README.md

 - If you are a designer, help by pointing out bugs, suggesting improvements, or by creating a logo/cover image for Figma 😅.

+## Reporting issues

+Create a new GitHub issue or tag @Burhan on #design-system on the Razorpay Slack workspace.

+Please include the following information:

+- The component that you are trying to generate code for
+- Link to the Figma file
+- Screenshot of the Figma file and the generated code

 ## Current status

 Will shortly be moving this to GitHub projects.
 This is a work in progress